twl8n/twl8n.github.io/about.md

 muscadines, hazelnuts, chinkapins, and a few blueberries.
 Abby puts in a huge vegetable garden every year.
 Some years we also grow Bloody Butcher corn for cornmeal.

-Visit our farm for purchases.
-Call ahead for availability.

 ![](/image/IMG_1357.JPG)